exakat/exakat/docs/Rules.rst

 #################

-PHP 7.0 has the ability to define an array as a constant, using the `'define() <http://www.php.net/define>`_ native call.
+PHP 7.0 has the ability to define an array as a constant, using the `define() <http://www.php.net/define>`_ native call.
 This was not possible until that version, only with the const keyword.

 .. code-block:: php